mckamey/ignorant-persistence/IgnorantPersistence/Readme.txt

 }}}

-And usage of the repository is powerful being able to leverage LINQ ignorant of the underlying storage:
+And usage of the repository is powerful being able to leverage LINQ ignorant of the underlying storage.
+Repository gets a reference to the unit of work via dependency injection which is populated any inverson of control (IoC) container you like.

 {{{

-// repository gets the unit of work via dependency injection
-// use any inverson of control (IoC) container you like to populate FooRepository repos = ServiceLocator.Current.GetInstance<FooRepository>();
+FooRepository repos = ServiceLocator.Current.GetInstance<FooRepository>();

 var query =